ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/journey-to-my-new-career-learning-practicing.md

 layout: PostLayout
 author: content/data/team/person-p8afuy38p.json
 ---
-In today's entry I wanted to share how I learn and how I practice those things so I can say I've truly learned something.
+dIn today's entry I wanted to share how I learn and how I practice those things so I can say I've truly learned something.

 Does this mean I don't forget anything?
 Of course not!
 However, I feel that these skills are something not taught or spoken about often enough.